AN INTERSTELLAR EXPLORER

 The golden imperial shuttle set course to the red planet.
 I was so excited and nervous at the same time.
 I have been to many amazing places already, but Mars was always to me a forbidden planet, and at the image of the unavoidable, natural tangent of evolution, we are always drawn to what is out of our reach.

 And there it was: Mars.
 I was surprised to see that it is not the uniformly red, dusty desert that NASA photos show.
 It has large ice caps and several green patches resulting from terraforming operations.
 As soon as we entered lower orbit, a military operator with an American accent addressed us in English through the command board’s speaker.
 The soldier requested landing authorization from the Earth Alliance, and I wondered how long it would take him to realize who he was addressing.
-Ea in return was responding with patience and elegance.
 Ea, in turn, responded to the operator with patience and elegance.
 When he declined his titles and status, there was a silence of a few seconds.
 Then, the operator made him repeat himself, probably incredulous.
 A few seconds later, the soldier resumed the conversation, this time with a trembling voice, saying that they had verified the signature of our ship and apologizing profusely for the inconvenience.
 It must have been a shock for this simple soldier!
 Now stammering, the operator applied protocol by requesting validation for the other people on board.
 Ea exchanged a complicit smile with me, then addressed again the operator.

 -By virtue of my titles as First Prince of the Empire and Galactic Ambassador for Peace, my universal immunity also applies to my guests.